pointnetwork/pointnetwork.github.io/website/docs/general/getting-started.md

 ## Fix Cybersecurity

 The internet, initially, **wasn't designed** with security and privacy in mind.
 Decades later, we still **struggle to add security and privacy** as an afterthought.
 As evident from news every single week, it is so utterly broken, that the only way to get us out of this mess is to **completely redesign basic internet protocols**, drawing on the lessons of the legacy technology, but this time, **using the best principles** right from the start.
-In 2021, it is long overdue.
+It is certainly long overdue!

 ## Solution